Satyendra Dubey

-Satyendra Dubey (1973–2003) was an Indian Engineering Service (IES) officer.
+Satyendra Dubey (27 November 1973 – 27 November 2003) was an Indian Engineering Service (IES) officer.
 He was the Project Director in the National Highways Authority of India (NHAI) at Koderma, Jharkhand.
-He was murdered in Gaya, Bihar, allegedly for his anti-corruption related actions in the Golden Quadrilateral highway construction project.
+He was assassinated in Gaya, Bihar, allegedly for his anti-corruption related actions in the Golden Quadrilateral highway construction project.

 Early life

 Satyendra Dubey, the son of Bageshwari Dubey and Phulamati Devi, was born in the village of Shahpur, near Pratappur Sugar Factory in the Siwan district of Bihar, India.
 The family of seven children, five girls and two boys, subsisted on a small piece of land, and Bageshwari also held a low-paying clerical position in a nearby sugar mill.
 Until the age of 15, he studied at the Ganga Box Kanodiya High School in Shahpur and then joined junior college at Allahabad, about three hundred kilometers away.
 Satyendra was the topper of the state in 10th and 12th board exams.
 He gained admission to the Civil Engineering Department of IIT Kanpur in 1990 and graduated in 1994.
 He would subsequently complete his M. Tech (Civil Engg.) from the Institute of Technology, Banaras Hindu University (now Indian Institute of Technology, BHU) in 1996.